-There are a couple things to keep in mind when you get to the make-an-offer stage:
+There are a couple things to keep in mind at this stage.

-In hot markets, you probably won’t be the only person putting an offer on the house.
+In hot real estate markets, you probably won’t be the only person putting an offer on the house.
 There’s a chance someone with a bigger down payment or stronger financial portfolio could outbid you.

 Earnest money can total 2-7% of the home’s value.
-It’s no small sum, so make sure you have liquid savings or a checking account that can be tapped on short notice.
+The amounts vary by real estate market.
+In any case, it’s no small sum, so make sure you have liquid savings or a checking account that can be tapped on short notice.

 6. Submit the paperwork to your lender